Woman who stormed stage during ‘Julius Caesar’ is arrested

-NEW YORK (AP) — A New York production of Shakespeare’s “Julius Caesar” with a Trump-like character who is assassinated had a boisterous new scene this weekend: A 24-year-old activist stormed the stage, yelling, “Do you want Trump to be assassinated?”
+NEW YORK (AP) — A New York production of Shakespeare’s “Julius Caesar” with a Trump-like character who is assassinated had a boisterous new scene this weekend: an activist who stormed the stage, yelling, “Do you want Trump to be assassinated?”

-Police say Laura Loomer was arrested Friday evening during the production presented in Central Park by the city’s Public Theater.
-She was arrested and charged with criminal trespass and disorderly conduct.
+Police said Laura Loomer was arrested Friday evening during the play presented in Central Park by the city’s Public Theater.
+She was arrested, charged with criminal trespass and disorderly conduct and released.
+She must appear in court at a later date to respond to the charges.

-She was released but asked to appear in court to respond to the charges at a later date.
+“I’m out of jail, but I’m not apologetic,” the 24-year-old conservative activist wrote on Twitter.
+“Thanks to everyone who is supporting me & condemning political violence.”

-The conservative activist said on social media that she’s not apologetic about interrupting the production.
+As she rushed to the stage, Loomer reportedly shouted, “Stop leftist violence!”

 Most Read Stories